Lea Tahuhu: Career

 In December 2017, she was named as one of the players in the ICC Women's T20I Team of the Year.

 In August 2018, she was awarded a central contract by New Zealand Cricket, following the tours of Ireland and England in the previous months.
 In October 2018, she was named in New Zealand's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as one of the players to watch.

 In November 2018, she was named in the Melbourne Renegades' squad for the 2018–19 Women's Big Bash League season.
 In January 2020, she was named in New Zealand's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In August 2021, she was named in New Zealand's squad for the limited overs series against England which also marked her comeback return to the national side after 18 months since being diagnosed with a mole on her left foot.
 On 21 September 2021, in the third match against England, Tahuhu took her first five-wicket haul in WODI cricket.

 In February 2022, she was named in New Zealand's team for the 2022 Women's Cricket World Cup in New Zealand.
 In July 2022, Tahuhu was added to New Zealand's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+In September 2024 she was named in the New Zealand squad for the 2024 ICC Women's T20 World Cup.
+Her personal tournament highlight was taking 3/15 from four overs in the group stage win over India.

+Tahuhu was named in the New Zealand squad for their ODI tour to India in October 2024.

 Personal life

-Tahuhu attended Aranui High School, and won the Peter Hooton Memorial Scholarship in 2008.
+Tahuhu is of Ngāi Tahu descent.
+She attended Aranui High School, and won the Peter Hooton Memorial Scholarship in 2008.
 She is married to fellow international cricketer Amy Satterthwaite.
 On 13 January 2020, Satterthwaite gave birth to a child and took an extended paid maternity leave.